QBDI/QBDI/docs/source/get_started-cpp.rst

         return fibonacci(n-1) + fibonacci(n-2);
     }

+However, it's not always the case.
+Sometimes, we need to look into a function we don't have the source code of -- that is, it has been already compiled.
+As a result, we have to find a way to load the code we want to inspect into our process' memory space.
-If the code to instrument is in a library, we can link your code with the library or import it at the runtime with ``dlopen`` or ``LoadLibraryA``.
-To instrument a whole binary, QBDIPreload can be used (see :ref:`get_started-preload-cpp`).
+For instance, if the function of interest is embedded in a dynamic library, we can link our code with this library when compiling or import it at runtime by calling either ``dlopen`` or ``LoadLibraryA``.

-Virtual Machine initialization
+Note that if you want to instrument a whole binary, QBDIPreload should be preferred (see :ref:`get_started-preload-cpp`).

+Initialise the virtual machine
 ------------------------------

-We then need to initialize the Virtual Machine (:cpp:class:`QBDI::VM`) itself.
+First off, we need to initialise the virtual machine (:cpp:class:`QBDI::VM`) itself.

 .. code:: cpp